IA3TheDev-il/Array/README.md

 ## License

-This project is licensed under the MIT License
+This project is licensed under the MIT License.

 ## Feedback

-If you have any feedback, please reach out to us at ContactDevilCodes@devilcodes.com
+If you have any feedback, please reach out to us at ContactDevilCodes@DevilCodes.Com.

 ## Support